manishrocksag/online_department_portal/README.md

 ========================
 The proposed system is to make an online web portal for Computer Science Department, so that everyone can get information about department, students can easily communicate with teachers from anywhere.
 Teachers can easily communicate with the students, and can keep records of every student easily and efficiently.
 The proposed system could be accessed from any corner of the world on net.

+Implementation:
-• Faculties: This module gives profile information of various faculties associated to the department.
+> Faculties: This module gives profile information of various faculties associated to the department.
 > It gives profile information of all the faculties.
 > Anyone can contact to these faculties and post queries to them.
 >They can upload E-books and other reading materials.